tuzig/terminal7/README.md

 5. `npm test` to test your changes
 6. Commit your changes (git commit -am 'Add some feature')
 7. Push to the branch (git push origin my-new-feature)
-8. Open a new Pull Request
+8. Open a new pull request